devowlio/wp-react-starter/docs/usage/getting-started.md

 -   (optional) [**Visual Studio Code**](https://code.visualstudio.com/): IDE with the best integration for tools used in `wp-react-starter`

 {% hint style="warning" %}
 The boilerplate is **not** yet fully supported on Windows systems.
-Feel free to contribute or use a [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/install-win10) or [Windows Subsystem 2 for Linux (WSL2)](https://docs.microsoft.com/windows/wsl/wsl2-install).
+Feel free to contribute or use a [Windows Subsystem 2 for Linux (WSL2)](https://docs.microsoft.com/windows/wsl/wsl2-install).
 {% endhint %}

 ## Installation